Panthers pick up 3-1 win on the road

-DENVER -- Jaromir Jagr didn't have a point, but the Florida Panthers are heading home happy anyway.

-Jason Demers had a goal and an assist, James Reimer posted 30 saves and the Panthers beat the Colorado Avalanche 3-1 on Friday night.
+DENVER -- Jason Demers had a goal and an assist, James Reimer posted 30 saves and the Florida Panthers beat the Colorado Avalanche 3-1 on Friday night.

-Reilly Smith had a short-handed goal early in the third period that proved to be the winner and Michael Matheson also scored for the Panthers (14-13-5).
+Reilly Smith had a short-handed goal early in the third period that proved to be the winner and Michael Matheson also scored for the Panthers.

-"Tough game, emotional game for us last night in Winnipeg and then the guys came in tonight and dug deep into the tank to pull out as much energy as they could," Florida coach Tom Rowe said.
-"It was real impressive."

-Fedor Tyutin had a goal and Calvin Pickard stopped 20 shots for Colorado (11-17-1).
+Fedor Tyutin had a goal and Calvin Pickard stopped 20 shots for Colorado.
 The Avalanche lost their seventh straight at home and are 2-8-1 in their last 11 games overall.

-"Not good enough," Colorado captain Gabriel Landeskog said.
-"Honestly I don't know what to tell you guys other than that's not the way we want to do it, not the way it's supposed to be done.
-Not acceptable"

 Jagr had some chances to get closer to Messier's total, the best one on a breakaway as he came out of the penalty box early in the second period.
 Pickard got his left pad on the shot to keep the game scoreless.